matthewlsawyer/dotfiles/arch_xfce4/README.md

+# arch_xfce4

+These exist for an Arch install running the xfce4 desktop environment.
+The `packages.sh` file shows all of the software that will be installed but below are some highlights:

+* Diplay -- X, nvidia
+* Media -- ffmpeg, smplayer, ncmpcpp
+* Desktop -- Xfce4, Plank, Compton
+* Development -- vim, git, docker, node
+* Gaming -- wine, Steam

 ## LVM configuration

 Below is a breakdown of the LVM configuration based on my current disk setup.
 In general the pattern I follow